toaderflorin/whatisreal/_posts/2021-05-20-gauge-symmetry.markdown

 *A connection is just a way of describing how the curvature of the surface varies from place to place in terms of how the tangent vectors on the surface vary.*

-So why do we need a connection, can't we tell exactly how a manifold is curved by the way it is embedded in a higher dimensional space?
+Why do we need a connection, can't we tell exactly how a manifold is curved by the way it is embedded in a higher dimensional space?
 Well, we can, but it turns out we don't have to use an embedding -- in a stroke of genius, Gauss figured out that you can the curvature of a 2D surface just by angles and distances, without the need to consider the 3D space this surface exists in, and the connection is just that -- it tells you how the surface varies.
-Physics also involves a lot of differential equations   (which involve operators such as [gradients](https://en.wikipedia.org/wiki/Gradient) and [curls](https://en.wikipedia.org/wiki/Curl_(mathematics))), which work great in flat (Euclidean) manifolds, but the moment your space has some intrinsic curvature, things become problematic, because you need to know how directions (and the tangent space in general) varies from point to point.
+Physics also involves a lot of differential equations, which work great in flat (Euclidean) manifolds, but the moment your space has some intrinsic curvature, things become problematic, because you need to know how directions (and the tangent space in general) varies from point to point.

 What does this have to do with our Hopf fibration?
 Well, a Hopf fibration is nothing more than a [3-sphere](https://en.wikipedia.org/wiki/3-sphere) -- we're all familiar with 2D spheres embedded in flat 3D space, but we can construct them in any number of dimensions.
 So a fiber bundle is nothing more than a cartesian product of spaces - you have your base space and at each point in this space there's another space (these are the fibers): this combination is the bundle.
 The Hopf fibration defines the 3-sphere as a basic 2D sphere that has a circle at each point, so if we approximate the Earth and we say it's a sphere and we also assume each point on the Earth can set its own time zone, what we get is a Hopf fibration.
 Weinstein was merely using it as a teaching tool.